 |At-fault accident (damage > $1,000)||$1,580||$1,524|

-Insurance companies use a driver's age to outline potential risk, pricing premiums on a sliding scale.
-An auto insurance policy is commonly most expensive for teens — due to their inexperience — and relatively affordable for drivers aged 25 or older.
+Insurance companies use a driver's age to estimate potential risk and price premiums on a sliding scale.
+An auto insurance policy is commonly most expensive for teens — due to their inexperience — and relatively more affordable for drivers aged 25 or older.
 Since every insurance company evaluates age brackets differently, it's wise to compare rates and find great coverage.